Nickel Plate Road

 Twenty-four engines of this standard Berkshire design survive, and several have been operational since the end of their use in revenue service.
 Nickel Plate No. 759 is at Steamtown, with a volunteer group planning to restore it to operating condition.
 Pere Marquette No. 1225 is owned and operated by Michigan's Steam Railroading Institute.
 C&O No. 2716, modified to simulate a Southern Railway locomotive (the Southern never owned Berkshires), also enjoyed a career at the head of many railfan trips.

 Most famous of all the Nickel Plate's Berkshires is probably No. 765, now owned by the Fort Wayne Railroad Historical Society.
-During our 1958 visit to Calumet Yard, No. 765 posed in the terminal amidst a cloud of steam (above, left), and we also captured her on the turntable (right).
+During our 1958 visit to Calumet Yard, No. 765 posed in the terminal amidst a cloud of steam (above, left), and we also captured her on the turntable (above, right).
+My brother got a better shot of her before she rolled onto the turntable (below).

 After being restored to operation in 1979, No. 765 was in excursion service until 1993 when her flue time expired.
-Thanks to the diligent work of members of the Fort Wayne Railroad Historical Society she is ready to run once again.
-On a trip through Fort Wayne in July 2005 I photographed her as the crew was loading coal into her tender to fire her up for her first boiler test.
-With the restoration of No. 765 the heritage of the Nickel Plate Berkshires rolls on.
+Thanks to the diligent work of members of the Fort Wayne Railroad Historical Society her operational career has again been renewed.
+On a trip through Fort Wayne on July 24, 2005 I photographed her as the crew was loading coal into her tender to fire her up for her first boiler test.
+A 2010 shopping at the Fort Wayne facility included installation of roller bearings on the tender trucks, plus valve work.
+Andrew Enyart, one of No. 765's engineers, kindly gave members of my family a tour of the shop on June 21, 2010 and took this photo of me (at left) with my daughter Charity Silkebakken, her husband Richard and my grandchildren Miriam and Mark.